webtoolbox/PHPSSO/README.md

 * [`logout_example.php`](https://github.com/webtoolbox/PHPSSO/blob/master/logout_example.php)
   This file offers an example usage for SSO logout.
 You can customize this page or start from scratch.

+Note that PHP's cURL extension is required.
+That is installed on most servers by default.